Rollo Dilworth: Education

-Higher education

 To fulfill his ambitions, Dilworth continued his education at Case Western Reserve in Cleveland, Ohio.
-There, he continued his study of voice and piano and received a Bachelor of Science degree in Music Education.
+There, he continued his study of voice and piano and received a Bachelor of Music degree in Music Education.
 He spent a year teaching elementary school music full-time while also attending the University of Missouri-St. Louis to complete a master's degree in secondary education.
 Throughout the program, Dilworth's long-time musical idol, Robert Ray, taught him composition and arranging skills.
 After completing the master's degree in 1994, Dilworth spent another year teaching elementary music.
 He then continued on to receive a DMA in conducting, this time studying with Robert Harris.

 Career

 Dilworth served as the director of the music education and choral programs at North Park University in Chicago, Illinois from 1996 to 2009.
 In 1998, both Colla Voce and Hal Leonard contacted Dilworth, offering him publishing contracts.
 Since then, Dilworth has had over 150 works published.
 He has contributed to the Choir Builders series of choral textbooks and to the music magazine Music Express, both of which are published by Hal Leonard.
 In 2003, he was the recipient of North Park University's Zenos Hawkinson Award for Teaching Excellence and Campus Leadership.
 After 2009, Dilworth accepted a position as a professor of music at Temple University in Pennsylvania.
 He is the chair of the Music Education and Music Therapy department there.
 In 2017, he was honored with the Temple University Faculty Award for Research and Creative Achievement.
 Dilworth has, through his compositional and educational endeavors, become an active participant in the domestic and international worlds of music.

-In celebration of composer Leonard Bernstein’s 100 birthday, Nolan Williams, Jr. commissioned the re-working of Leonard Bernstein’s Mass by four Philadelphia composers – Dilworth, Jay Fluellen, Ruth Naomi Floyd, and Evelyn Simpson.
-Williams tasked them to “collectively write a new version that expresses their faith or crisis of faith”.
-The new piece premiered at Philadelphia’s Monumental Baptist Church in August 2018.
+In celebration of composer Leonard Bernstein's 100 birthday, Nolan Williams Jr. commissioned the re-working of Leonard Bernstein's Mass by four Philadelphia composers – Dilworth, Jay Fluellen, Ruth Naomi Floyd, and Evelyn Simpson.
+Williams tasked them to "collectively write a new version that expresses their faith or crisis of faith".
+The new piece premiered at Philadelphia's Monumental Baptist Church in August 2018.